By Tish Harrison Warren | Amazon.com | 184 pages

 Published in November of 2016

 SUMMARY: Many American Christians have bifurcated their lives into the secular and the sacred.
-We have divorced divine meaning from our mundane tasks and everyday jobs.
-We have adopted the rhythms, beliefs, and postures of the world.
+We have divorced divine meaning from our mundane tasks and everyday jobs as we have adopted the rhythms, beliefs, and postures of the world.
 As a result, there is little difference between how Christians and non-Christians live their lives.
 Americans of all ages are leaving the church while depression, hopelessness, and suicide continue to climb.
 Author and priest Tish Harrison Warren says it doesn’t have to be this way.

 “God, in delight and wisdom, has made, named, and blessed this average day,” Harrison Warren writes.
 “What I in my weakness see as another monotonous day in a string of days, God has given as a singular gift.”